METALS-Copper eases from 2-week high, China's rising COVID cases weigh

-SINGAPORE, Dec 29 (Reuters) - London copper prices slid on Thursday, falling from last session's two-week high, as rising COVID-19 infections in China and fears of a global recession weighed on prices.
+SINGAPORE, Dec 29 (Reuters) - Copper prices ticked lower on Thursday, easing from last session's two-week high, as rising COVID-19 infections in China and fears of a global recession weighed on prices.

 Attention is also focused on a dispute over taxes between Panama's government and First Quantum Minerals FM.TO.
 The company's Cobre Panama mine produced 331,000 tonnes of copper last year.